 However, not all returns are monetary.
 All homeowners polled for the “Report” said they were happy or satisfied with their new bathroom addition, giving the project a perfect Joy Score of 10 out of 10.

-NAHB data also suggests that an additional half bath may increases a home’s total value by about 10%, while an additional full bath increases the value by 20%.
+An additional half bath may increases a home’s total value by about 10%, while an additional full bath increases the value by 20%, accoding to National Association of Home Builder data.
 However, that doesn’t mean you’ll recoup the full value of your remodeling investment — on average, you’ll spend almost twice what you recoup.

 Before committing to a bathroom addition, call in a real estate agent or professional appraiser to evaluate whether an additional bathroom makes sense in your situation.
 Buyers tend to prefer houses where the number of bathrooms equals the number of bedrooms, according to NAHB.